1974 Huntsville Prison siege: Siege

 After a grueling eleven-day standoff, the convicts finally made their escape attempt just before 10 p.m. on Saturday, August 3, 1974.
 They moved out of the library toward the waiting vehicle in a makeshift shield consisting of legal books taped to mobile blackboards that were later dubbed by the press the "Trojan Taco".
 Inside the shield were the three convicts and four hostages, while eight other hostages ringed the exterior of the "taco".

 Acting on a prearranged plan, prison guards and Texas Rangers blasted the group with fire hoses.
 However, a rupture in the hose gave the convicts time to fatally shoot the two female hostages who had volunteered to join the convicts in the armored car.
-When prison officials returned fire, Carrasco committed suicide and one of his two accomplices, Rodolpho Dominguez, was killed.
+When prison officials returned fire, Carrasco and one of his two accomplices, Rodolpho Dominguez, were killed.
 Syndicated columnist Cal Thomas, who was an onsite reporter for Houston's KPRC-TV at the time, later wrote, "It is a tragedy that two hostages died.
 It is a miracle all the rest lived."

 The two female hostages who were killed during the incident were Yvonne Beseda and Julia Standley.

 In 1999 on the 25th anniversary of the siege, the Huntsville Unit Education Building where the siege occurred was renamed The Standley-Beseda Education Building with a renaming ceremony attended by members of the siege and families.
 The renaming was due to the efforts of the Huntsville Unit School principal, Dr. Gregory Gathright and the Unit Warden Jim Willett.
 The renaming process necessitated a resolution by the Texas Legislature required for any name change to a state-owned facility.
 The vote was unanimous for approval.